 “The transgression of Adam did not involve sex sin as some falsely believe and teach.
 Adam and Eve were married by the Lord while they were yet immortal beings in the Garden of Eden and before death entered the world.
 [DS 1:114-14.]”
 (Joseph Fielding Smith, Selections of Doctrines of Salvation, p.
 85. Italics in original.)

 “Gospel taught from beginning.
 These principles were taught to Adam after he was driven from the Garden of Eden, who repented and was baptized in water for the remission of his sins, and received the Holy Ghost (see Moses 6:51-68). . . .”
 (Joseph Fielding Smith, Selections of Doctrines of Salvation, p.
 109. Bold and ellipsis in original).

 “God the Father married Adam and Eve.
 Marriage as established in the beginning was an eternal covenant.
 The first man and the first woman were not married until death should part them, for at that time death had not come into the world.
 The ceremony on that occasion was performed by the Eternal Father himself whose work endures forever” (Joseph Fielding Smith, Selections of Doctrines of Salvation, pp. 169-170.
-Bold and italics in original).
+Bold in original).